Lafayette KT-135 EXPLOR-AIR radio kit

 The red dot is important.
 If you have replaced the switch you need to know where to start wiring.
 The first outer connection made to the switch as you're building the radio is to lug 4.
 The instructions don't specify how to mount the switch, but the drawings clearly show a red dot.

-If you have removed the switch while rebuilding the radio and can't find the red dot, can you trust the drawing?
-Yes!
-If you mount the switch according to the drawing, lug 4 will be below and to the left of lug 1.
+If you have removed the switch while rebuilding the radio and can't find the red dot, can you rely on the drawing?
+Yes, there is a little tab on the front of the switch which goes into a hole in the chassis. if you mount the switch oriented the way it is in the drawing, lug 1 will be on the bottom and lug 4 will be below and to the left of lug 1.

-If you're replacing the switch with a different type, try this: Turn the switch counter-clockwise as far as it will go.
-Select one of the inner connectors on the back.
+If you're replacing the switch with a different type, do this: Turn the switch counter-clockwise as far as it will go.
+Select one of the inner terminals on the back.
 This will be lug 1.
-Use an ohm meter or some type of continuity tester and find the outer lug that shows a connection to lug 1.
+Use an ohmmeter or continuity tester and find the outer terminal that shows a connection to lug 1.
 This will be lug 4.
 Mark it with a red dot.
-The dot has to be red or the switch won't work!
-(Not really.)
+If you're colorblind to the color red, mark it with a different color or people will think you're lying about being colorblind.

 Rotary switch on schematic